 - Use bonuses and variable pay to pay off the EMI

-The objective of early repayment of your personal loan is to reduce your debt obligation, save money in the long run and improve your overall financial standing.
-Paying off your personal loans faster will boost your credit score and will most likely improve your chances of securing another loan with a lower interest rate.
-But before you close the loan, analyze your income and expenditure, examine your other obligations and debts and read the fine print on pre-payment penalties and other fees charged by lenders.
+The objective of early repayment of your loan is to reduce your debt obligation, save money in the long run and improve your overall financial standing.
+Paying off your loans faster will boost your credit score and will most likely improve your chances of securing another loan with a lower interest rate.
+But before you close the loan, analyse your income and expenditure, examine your other obligations and debts and read the fine print on pre-payment penalties and other fees charged by lenders.